dakendall/Sprint-Review-and-Retrospective/README.md

 Sprint Review and Retrospective for the SNHU Travel Project.

 How do I interpret user needs and implement them into a program?
 How does creating "user stories" help with this?
-To figure out what the user needs, I look to the user stories.
+To figure out what the user needs, I look at the user stories.
 I learn what they are asking and why they are asking for it.
 After I understand that, I can begin to figure out a reasonable solution to the problem.
 Sometimes, it may be different than what the user envisioned, but you try to get as close as possible, but within reason.

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?
 Before I really didn’t have a specific approach when developing programs, but after learning about the agile method I would like to incorporate that into the future.
 I like how versatile the agile method is and the values that it holds.
 I like how you are continuously testing your project and always adjusting your plan depending on what situations you run into.